VidYen/vidhash/vidyen-twitch/README.md

 =What are the fees involved?=

-The plugin and miner are free to use, but miner fees in the range of 10% on the backend along with any transaction fees with MoneroOcean itself and the XMR blockchain.
+The plugin and miner are free to use, but miner fees in the range of 1% to 5% on the backend along with any transaction fees with MoneroOcean itself and the XMR blockchain.

 =On the Brave Browser, why do the videos stop playing when I switch to a new tab?=

 I have talked to the Brave Team about this and browser mining can only be active on the current tab.
 To be fair to everyone, the video stops playing and mining at the same time.
 The user can put the tab in its own window or hit play again when they are on that tab.

-=Can I use my own backend server rather than VidHash one's?=
+=Can I use my own backend server rather than the VidYen one's?=

 Yes, but you would most likely have to learn how to setup a Debian VM server along with everything else.
 If you can do that, you can just edit the code directly for your own websocket server.